 "224 - Night Harness Racing, Maywood Park" with a good close-up action scene of 2 sulkies; unused circa 1950 linen postcard, Curt Teich copyright, just a little pencil writing in the stamp box, otherwise fairly fresh. $2.75 ri(m)

 "5840 Balloon, Isle of France, 2nd Prize, Racing for the Gordon Bennett Cup." unused postcard from the Adolph Sedge Publishing Company in Saint Louis, unused.
 In the 1907 Gordon Bennett Balloon Race from the publisher's city, they landed at Hubertsville/Herbertsville New Jersey, garnering $1000 for their 2nd place finish.
 The Airpost Journal Vol XXV No. 2 (November 1953) provides many details on the competition & opines that mail was probably dropped from this & all other participants, although any such example is decidedly rare.
-SALE IN PROGRESS bpm(s)r
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. bpm(s)r

 "6680.
 LOCOMOBILE VS. BICYCLE, ORMOND--DAYTONA BEACH, FLORIDA.
 DETROIT PHOTOGRAPHIC CO., PUBLISHER" undivided back postcard mailed 1905, mild corner wear, sender's pen started to run out of ink on the front.
 1905 was the year this pioneering auto manufacturer tried its hand at auto racing (including the prestigious & more traditional 1905 Gordon Bennett Cup), in an attempt to publicize its switch from steam engines to internal combustion engines.
 Unusual subject matter.
 Hard to find.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 bafdu